Fourmilab/ratburger.org/wp-content/plugins/wp-rss-aggregator/readme.txt

 > 2. Click the "Add New" button.
 > 3. Search for "WP RSS Aggregator".
 > 4. When found, click on the "Install" button, then hit the "Activate" button once it has installed.
-> 5. Go to the RSS Aggregator menu item, then set up your [feed sources](https://docs.wprssaggregator.com/adding-a-feed-source-importing-as-feed-items/), [templates](https://kb.wprssaggregator.com/article/457-templates) [general settings](https://docs.wprssaggregator.com/general-plugin-settings/).
+> 5. Go to the RSS Aggregator menu item, then set up your [feed sources](https://docs.wprssaggregator.com/adding-a-feed-source-importing-as-feed-items/), [templates](https://kb.wprssaggregator.com/article/457-templates) and [general settings](https://docs.wprssaggregator.com/general-plugin-settings/).

 Method 2:

 > 1. Click on the "Download" button above.
 > 2. Upload the wp-rss-aggregator.zip file to your site's `/wp-content/plugins/` directory via FTP.
 > 3. Activate the WP RSS Aggregator plugin from the 'Plugins' section in your dashboard.
-> 4. Go to the RSS Aggregator menu item, then set up your [feed sources](https://docs.wprssaggregator.com/adding-a-feed-source-importing-as-feed-items/), [templates](https://kb.wprssaggregator.com/article/457-templates) [general settings](https://docs.wprssaggregator.com/general-plugin-settings/).
+> 4. Go to the RSS Aggregator menu item, then set up your [feed sources](https://docs.wprssaggregator.com/adding-a-feed-source-importing-as-feed-items/), [templates](https://kb.wprssaggregator.com/article/457-templates) and [general settings](https://docs.wprssaggregator.com/general-plugin-settings/).

 *DISPLAYING THE FEED ITEMS*